Global judgements and ideas.

 Prof Martin Upchurch, ‘Is a Robot after your Job?’

-Plenary Panels: Dr Btihaj Ajana, Pav Akhtar, Penny Andrews, Dr Ruth Cain, Dr John Danaher, Dr Alessandro Gandini, Dr Kylie Jarrett, Dr Mayo Fuster Morell, Carleigh Morgan, Dr Winifred Poster, Dr Ian Roper, Dr Stephen Schukaitis, Dr Nick Snircek, Dr Chris Till, Xanthe Williams.
-Dr Alex Williams TBC
+Plenary Panels: Dr Btihaj Ajana, Penny Andrews, Dr Ruth Cain, Dr John Danaher, Dr Alessandro Gandini, Dr Helen Hester, Dr Kylie Jarrett, Dr Mayo Fuster Morell, Dr Winifred Poster, Dr Ian Roper, Dr Stephen Shukaitis, Dr Nick Snircek, Dr Chris Till, Xanthe Williams.

 This event is the ‘grand finale’ of Phoebe’s BA/Leverhulme grant.
 She will be launching the book Humans and machines at work: monitoring, surveillance and automation in contemporary capitalism (Palgrave Macmillan, Dynamics of Virtual Work series co-edited with Martin Upchurch and Xanthe Whittaker) and her monograph The Quantified Self at Work, in Precarity: Work, Technology and What Counts (Routledge) as well as other research dissemination from her project.
 Her co-investigators are Ian Roper and Lukasz Piwek.